Oliver Gavin

 Oliver Benjamin Gavin (born 29 September 1972) is a British former racing driver who joined Corvette Racing in 2002.
 He has won five American Le Mans Series class championships, five 24 Hours of Le Mans class wins, six 12 Hours of Sebring class wins and five Petit Le Mans class wins.

 Biography

 Gavin was raised in the village of Felmersham, Bedfordshire.
 He attended the local Primary school, Pinchmill.
 At age nine he attended Lincroft Middle School and then took his GCSEs and A-levels at Sharnbrook Upper School and Community College.

-Gavin won the British F3 championship in 1995 whilst driving for the Edenbridge Racing team.
+Gavin won British F3 in 1995 whilst driving for Edenbridge Racing.